Complete a 3 Question Survey and Earn a re:Post Badge

 For more information, see Logging HTTP wire traces.

-Best practices for preventing Lambda function timeouts
+Best practices to prevent Lambda function timeouts

 Make sure that your Lambda function is idempotent

-API calls can take longer than expected due to transient network issues.
+API calls might take longer than expected due to transient network issues.
 Network issues can also cause retries and duplicated API requests.
 To prepare for these occurrences, make sure that your Lambda function is idempotent.

 For more information, see How do I make my Lambda function idempotent?